Žygimantas Pavilionis: Political life

 Since November 2016 he is Member of the Seimas elected in Naujamiestis constituency (from 2020 Naujamiestis-Naujininkai constituency).
 Pavilionis was considered one of the potential candidates in 2019 presidential election.

 Private life

-Father – academic Rolandas Pavilionis, mother – professor Marija Aušrinė Pavilionienė.
-His ex-wife Lina is physician, they have four sons: Augustas, Dominykas, Simonas and Vincentas.

-In addition to the Lithuanian language, which is his native language, he is fluent in English, Italian, Russian, French, German, Latin and Hebrew languages.
+Pavilionis's father is the academic Rolandas Pavilionis, and his mother is the professor Marija Aušrinė Pavilionienė.
+His ex-wife Lina is a physician, and they have four sons: Augustas, Dominykas, Simonas, and Vincentas.
+In addition to Lithuanian, which is his native language, he is fluent in English, Italian, Russian, French, German, Latin, and Hebrew.